wallarm/product-documentation/docs/latest/installation/nginx/all-in-one.md

 ## 8. Fine-tune the deployed solution

-The dynamic Wallarm module with default settings is installed for NGINX `stable`.
+The dynamic Wallarm module with default settings is installed.
 The filtering node may require some additional configuration after deployment.

 Wallarm settings are defined using the [NGINX directives](../../admin-en/configure-parameters-en.md) or the Wallarm Console UI.
 Directives should be set in the following files on the machine with the Wallarm node: